CyberTrackerConservation/ctdoc/_pages/classic/change-history.md

 ### 3.210: 03/07/2010

-Bug fixes:
+Bug fixes

   - Client: Older PDAs may crash when using the Element container control.

 ### 3.209: 03/07/2010

-New features:
+New features

   - Client: Improvements to sound recording based on feedback.

 ### 3.208: 02/28/2010

-New features:
+New features

   - Client: Sound recording.

 ### 3.207: 02/17/2010

-Bug fixes:
+Bug fixes

   - Client: Crash when returning from Camera control.
   - Desktop: Last and current fiscal year date ranges don't work